Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks: Data-driven discovery of the governing equations

 The $I_3'$ corresponds to the total energy in $\mathcal{F}^1_\textrm{mZK}$.
-It is simply obtained by multiplying the Laplacian $\nabla^2u$ on the equation and using the doubly periodic boundary conditions to integrate through the whole area.
+It is simply obtained on multiplying $\nabla^2u$ by the equation and using the doubly periodic boundary condition to integrate it on the whole area.
 It comprises the kinetic energy:~$(\nabla u)^2$, a potential energy:~$u^3$, and also a twisting term:~$yu^2$.
-Note that the $|\varepsilon|$ is a small one so the denominators in (\ref{ZKCQ3e}) never become zero.
+Note that the $|\varepsilon|$ is small, so the denominators in (\ref{ZKCQ3e}) never become zero.
 The solutions of the equation $\mathcal{F}^1_\textrm{mZK}$ are stable for the time evolution because the energy is conserved.
-On the other hand, the energy of the $\mathcal{F}^2_\textrm{mZK}$ is not conserved and the solutions tend to be unstable.
+On the other hand, the energy of the $\mathcal{F}^2_\textrm{mZK}$ is not conserved, and the solutions tend to be unstable.
 We present the results of the forward analysis of $\mathcal{F}^1_\textrm{mZK}$ in Fig.\ref{fig:ep_const} and $\mathcal{F}^2_\textrm{mZK}$ in Fig.\ref{fig:ep_y}.
-Here we plot the solutions with the strength of the perturbative term $\varepsilon = -1.0, 0.0$ and $1.0$.
+Here, we plot the solutions with the strength of the perturbative terms $\varepsilon = -1.0, 0.0$, and $1.0$.